Should you worry about cellphone radiation?

 There are a whopping 6.9 billion mobile phones in the world, according to the World Health Organization.
 Obviously, we need and depend on our phones, but there's still the nagging question of safety.

-A court in Italy recently awarded a 57-year-old man a state-funded pension of $500 a month after he said excessive cellphone use for his job caused a brain tumor.
+A court in Italy awarded a 57-year-old man a state-funded pension of $500 a month in early 2017 after he said excessive cellphone use for his job caused a brain tumor.
 Roberto Romeo said he had to use his phone for four hours a day for 15 years.

 While the court seemed to acknowledge at least a casual link between cellphones and health risks, scientific studies have been somewhat inconclusive.